aguilarm-umd/umd-fcrepo-oaipmh/README.md

 OAI_REPOSITORY_NAME=...
 # earliest datestamp of items in this repository
 EARLIEST_DATESTAMP=2014-01-01T00:00:00Z
-# JWT bearer token for accessing the Fedora repository
+# JWT SECRET for the server to generate its own token to access the Fedora repository
-FCREPO_JWT_TOKEN=...
+JWT_SECRET=...
 # URL to the Solr core to search
 SOLR_URL=...
 # enable debugging and hot reloading when run via "flask run"